YouTube doesn’t allow content that endangers the emotional and physical well-being of minors. A minor is someone under 18 years old.

 We may add an age restriction to content that includes any of the following.

-- Harmful or dangerous acts that minors could imitate: Content containing adults participating in dangerous activities that minors could easily imitate.
+- Harmful or dangerous acts that adults or minors could imitate: Content containing adults participating in dangerous activities that adults or minors could easily imitate.

 - Adult themes in family content: Content meant for adult audiences but could easily be confused with family content.
 This includes cartoons that contain adult themes such as violence, sex, or death.
 Remember you can age restrict your content upon upload if it’s intended for mature audiences.